Elli-ellgard/SatuTe/foundationsSatute.md

 print(sum_of_numbers)  # Output: 15
 ```

-## R Library for Data Visualization

-I highly recommend exploring the R Library at [github.com/tylermorganwall/rayshader](https://github.com/tylermorganwall/rayshader).
-This resource offers a remarkable opportunity to delve into an impressive data visualization tool that holds great potential for diverse applications.

 ## Pandas DataFrame

 A Pandas DataFrame is a two-dimensional labeled data structure in Python used for data manipulation and analysis.
 It provides tabular data representation with rows and columns, similar to a spreadsheet or SQL table.
 It offers functions for filtering, sorting, joining, grouping, and aggregating data, making it popular for data analysis tasks.